cram2/pycram/examples/language.md

 an exception in one of the designators does not terminate the whole execution.
 Furthermore, the state FAILED will only be returned if all designator executions raise an error.

-Besides the described differnce in behaviour this language expression can be used in the same way as Sequential.
+Besides the described difference in behaviour this language expression can be used in the same way as Sequential.

 ```python
 from pycram.designators.action_designator import *